AndreiMishchanka/flappybird-java/README.md

 # flappybird-java
-- To launch the application run 'run.sh'
+- To launch the application run `run.sh`